JessieYang000/Operating-System/Practicum2/homework/README.md

 - If the remote path doesn't exist, it will be created.
 - If the local path doesn't exist, the user will be prompted again.
 - If the command format is invalid, the user will be prompted again.
+- If a file was created as read-only, it should not be written anymore.

 ### 2. **GET**
 Download a file from the remote server to a local path.